amdcavallaro/javascript-crash-course/README.md

 We also have a dedicated Slack channel (#js-crash-course) in the [GDG Cloud Slack](http://slack.gdgcloud.com/) to help out the attendees with their assignments outside the class hours.
 An invite link to our Slack can be found in each of the meetup events.

 During the meetings a group of volunteers will be around to answer your questions.
 Additionally, all our volunteers are online on Slack to answer your questions, in addition to several online-only volunteers.
-You'll spot them easily - they have a red cross helmet emoji as part of their names.

-Additionally, all talks are recorded and uploaded to YouTube.
+Additionally, most talks are recorded and uploaded to YouTube.
 This is done with the purpose to help all those who want to take our course and can't attend one meeting (e.g. if you caught a cold) or any meeting (e.g.  if you have to babysit).
 If you will watch all talks, live or online, and present a satisfying final project - you will get the graduation certificate.

 #### Submitting your activities